jimd1989/bang/README.md

 ## Caveats

 Many.
-Program assumes stereo input, 48000khz sample rate. sndio doesn't respect some of the settings on my soundcard/OS.
+Program assumes stereo input, but only reads one channel.
+Locked to 4000khz sample rate, 8 bit depth. sndio doesn't respect some of the settings on my soundcard/OS.
 The envelope is linear; I don't know if that is ideal.
 Source code is like 50 lines, so just edit what doesn't please you.